bobbyshaw/codebase-geckoboard/README.md

 # Codebase Integration with Geckoboard

 Retrieve information from [Codebase](http://www.codebasehq.com) and construct feed url for [Geckoboard](geckoboard.com).
-Caches list of repositories with a TTL of 1 hour to try and cut down on the requests made.
+Some caching used to cut down on the number of requests.
+E.g. For commit statistics, the list of repositories is cached with a TTL of 1 hour.

 * Author : Tom Robertshaw (<http://tomrobertshaw.net>)